 If you have more time, there are some excellent walking and hiking trails that can be done with a guide.
 Especially good for bird-watchers and flora lovers, the diversity of the terrain and the sheer rugged beauty of the landscape makes it a memorable experience.
 There are also community visits and village walks to enjoy.

-Bwindi can be generally split into three areas, Buhoma, Ruhija & Nkuringo where you can begin your trek.
+Bwindi can be generally split into four areas, Buhoma, Ruhija, Nkuringo & Rushaga, from where you can begin your trek.
 Buhoma is the most popular area to start from, with slightly easier terrain and more groups available to trek each day has led to a great variety of accommodations available.
 Ruhija groups can be trekked when staying in Buhoma area with a drive to your start point in the morning.
 Nkuringo offers steep hills and sometimes tougher treks however this is the only area you can do the amazing Gorilla Habituation experience – a full 4 hours with a new family being habituated rather than the standard 1 hour, a fantastic addition to your itinerary.

 Bwindi is typically a year-round destination as with much of Uganda.
 Due to its elevation and climate you have to expect some rain at anytime of year which leads to the lush surroundings and fertile ground.